ufsccosmos/PSFGAN-GaMPEN/README.md

 If you want to apply our model(s) on a dataset, please make sure that:
 - Sources in the dataset you're using are imaged in **the corresponding filter** (depending on their redshifts) of the HSC Wide Survey.
 For example, if your sources are within **0.5<z<0.9**, images from the i-band of the HSC Wide Survey should be fed to our models.
 - Each image has a size of **185 by 185 pixels** and the real AGN to-be-studied is located at the center of the image.
-- All sources are **real AGNs (active galaxies)** and the AGN PS to host galaxy flux ratio in any filter is equal to or less than 4 (subtracting an extremely luminous AGN PS using `PSFGAN` may leave a much larger residual and can thus confuse `GaMPEN` for accurate parameter estimation.
+- All sources are **real AGNs (active galaxies)** and the AGN point sources (PS) to host galaxy flux ratio in any filter is equal to or less than 4 (subtracting an extremely luminous AGN PS using `PSFGAN` may leave a much larger residual and can thus confuse `GaMPEN` for accurate parameter estimation).
-- We suggest to only use our models for an accurate estimation of bulge-to-total flux ratio for source within **z<0.9** and of galaxy magnitude/flux & effective radius within **z<1.4** (see Figure 10 in our paper).
+- We suggest to only use our models for an accurate estimation of bulge-to-total flux ratio for sources within **z<0.9** and of galaxy magnitude/flux & effective radius within **z<1.4** (see Figure 10 in our paper).
 You may still apply our models for your parameters of interest on sources beyond this range, but the result may not be optimal.

+Once you've checked that these conditions are met, please divide your dataset by the redshift of sources.
+Then, in each of the redshift bin(s), please first apply our trained model of `PSFGAN` to remove the bright AGN PS.
+The image of the recovered host galaxy can then be sent to our trained model of `GaMPEN`, which will estimate the three structural parameters (mentioned above) of the host galaxy.
+Please keep in mind that in each redshift bin, our trained model of `GaMPEN` can only be applied on images processed by our trained model of `PSFGAN` (i.e., images of PSFGAN-recovered host galaxies).
+One may not apply our trained `GaMPEN` models on inactive galaxies (for instance).
+Also, models of `PSFGAN` and `GaMPEN` from different redshift bins can not be used together.
 ### Data splitting
 ### Real AGN image normalization
 ### Applying trained PSFGAN models